Maternal death: Policy

 The biggest global policy initiative for maternal health came from the United Nations' Millennium Declaration which created the Millennium Development Goals.
 In 2012, this evolved at the United Nations Conference on Sustainable Development to become the Sustainable Development Goals (SDGs) with a target year of 2030.
 The SDGs are 17 goals that call for global collaboration to tackle a wide variety of recognized problems.
 Goal 3 is focused on ensuring health and well-being for women of all ages.
 A specific target is to achieve a global maternal mortality ratio of less than 70 per 100,000 live births.
 So far, specific progress has been made in births attended by a skilled provider, now at 80% of births worldwide compared with 62% in 2005.

 Countries and local governments have taken political steps in reducing maternal deaths.
 Researchers at the Overseas Development Institute studied maternal health systems in four apparently similar countries: Rwanda, Malawi, Niger, and Uganda.
-In comparison to the other three countries, Rwanda has an excellent recent record of improving maternal death rates.
+In comparison to the other three countries, Rwanda has an excellent record of improving maternal death rates.
 Based on their investigation of these varying country case studies, the researchers conclude that improving maternal health depends on three key factors: